Building An Automation Test Framework For Windows-Based ERP

 Extending ERP functionalities through Add-Ons

 Building software is about understanding the manner and direction of designing a solution; some solutions have strengths in a few particular aspects, while some build all-around features applicable across industries.
 ERPs are feature-directed software; they ease operational overhead for businesses and enterprises.
-If one needs an accounting feature -that Sage Intacct is most optimized for- into their integrated Sage 300 system, they need to build the add-on that can support the currently installed system that addresses the gap that needs to be filled.
+If one needs an accounting feature—that Sage Intacct is most optimized for—into their integrated Sage 300 system, they need to build the add-on that can support the currently installed system and address the gap that needs to be filled.

-This blog explains why building purpose-driven add-ons that extend functionality is essential for business and how it solves specific use cases.
+Without proper ERP integration, data silos can hinder business insights and decision-making.
+This blog explains why building purpose-driven ERP add-ons that extend functionality is essential for business and how it solves specific use cases.

 Why does software need an add-on?

-Add-ons help businesses optimize the ERP by giving it specific accounting, manufacturing and distribution features.
-Depending on the needs, one can develop a purpose-driven add-on that gives functionality beyond the norm.
-While the off-the-shelf software is built for a macro-view of the business, one can use an add-on to make it specifically for the purpose.
+Add-ons help businesses optimize the ERP by giving it specific accounting, manufacturing, and distribution features.
+Depending on the needs, one can develop a purpose-driven add-on that provides functionality beyond the norm.
+While the off-the-shelf software is built for a macro view of the business, one can use an add-on to make it specifically for the purpose.

 Sage 300